Improve Your Climbing Technique to Climb Harder

 - When you’re spending so much time carefully placing your foot as quietly as you can, chances are you’ll spend a lot LESS time thinking about using your arms to climb up.

 - As you play this game, you’ll find that you’re not only focusing on the hold you’re currently placing your foot on, but the ones that follow.
 Sequencing a route, or planning out your moves before you do them, becomes much easier if you’re taking the time to look at current and future moves and foot placements.

 - Two Feet + One Hand.
 For every handhold you grab, you must move both your feet.
 For example, if you move your right hand to a new hold, before you move your left hand you MUST move both feet to different holds.
 Note that you can switch your feet, step down, sideways, etc. as long as it is a different hold!
 Moving your feet up as much as possible leads to bigger moves, which means you’ll get to the top quicker and more efficiently.

 - Hip Into The Wall.
 We’ve spent a lot of time talking about your feet in this article, but the hips don’t lie, so let’s think about using them more when climbing.
 In this game, for each movement you make, you must alternate your hips touching the wall.
 Sounds awkward, but this game encourages pivoting your feet, which helps keep the strain off your arms by keeping your hips closer to the wall.

-Contributed by Brent Smith, Shift Supervisor and Rock Guide for Earth Treks Englewood.
+Contributed by Brent Smith, Shift Supervisor and Rock Guide for Movement Englewood.